msft-teams/tools/M365 Learning Pathways/getstartedapp/README.md

 # Get Started App
-Demonstration app for M365 Learning Pathways or other SharePoint site integration into Microsoft Teams
+Demonstration app for M365 Learning Pathways or other SharePoint site integration into Microsoft Teams.
+View the ReadMe file for installation instructions

 # Questions and Issues